crandylb/small/README.txt

 of this may be overkill and more documentation is needed to clarify details.
 Update (03/20/2014) minor updates to symacc and initsym.
 Moved initialization of MASKV from symacc.s1 to initsym.s1, other typo corrections.

+Update 05/23/2014 Modified to work with lex as a compiler/interpreter module.
+Input tokens are scanned using lex and properties are eturned in a LEXEME array for parsing and any other further evaluation.
+This module also includes an initialization phase to predefine keywords and alphabetic operators.

 SmallPocketGuide.odt and .pdf
 This quick reference guide contains a summary of Small and Mill, including